 A heart attack may also refer to a problem with the rhythm of the heart – an arrhythmia – that prevents it beating in synchrony to pump blood around the body effectively.
 Again, this can lead to a medical emergency.

 Certain things can put you at higher risk of an MI.
 Age is the biggest factor, where our arteries become less elastic as we age, and we get build-up of plaque on the inside of the arteries (a bit like lime scale in a water pipe).
 Plaque causes less effective flow of blood as the tube is narrower, and a piece of plaque may break off to form a clot, causing a blockage.

-Other conditions can accelerate this process, including diabetes, high blood pressure, high cholesterol, obesity, excess alcohol and smoking.
+Other conditions can accelerate this process, including diabetes, high blood pressure, abdominal aortic aneurysm, high cholesterol, obesity, excess alcohol and smoking.
 Your family history or ethnicity can cause early-age plaque build-up in the arteries.

 Most people who have a heart attack feel pain or discomfort in the centre of their chest.
 This central chest pain is often described as a sensation of heaviness, tightness or squeezing, and may come on suddenly.
 It can also feel like bad indigestion but other symptoms may include pain spreading to the jaw, neck, arms, back or stomach, feeling sweaty or breathless, light headed or dizzy, or feeling sick or vomiting.
 It is important to remember that the symptoms of a heart attack can vary from person to person.

 A severe arrhythmia can cause immediate collapse, and is more likely to cause shortness of breath, feeling faint or dizzy or feeling the heart beat fast or slow just beforehand.